OrGolan12/RV32I_SC/README.md

 # RV32I_SC

-A simple, single-cycle implementation of the RISC-V RV32I instruction set architecture.\
+A single-cycle **RISC-V RV32I** core implemented in **SystemVerilog**, based on the DDCA implementation by Harris and extended to support all missing instructions --- achieving **100% instruction coverage**.\
-This project was built for learning, experimentation, and extending toward more advanced CPU designs.
+This design is intended for clarity, experimentation, and further development toward pipelined or cached variants.

 ------------------------------------------------------------------------

 ## Overview

-This core implements the base RV32I instruction set, focusing on clarity and correctness rather than performance.\
-It's written in Verilog and can be simulated using standard open-source tools.

-The design follows a straightforward single-cycle architecture: - Fetch → Decode → Execute → Memory → Write-back\
-- Supports all basic arithmetic, logical, and control instructions.\
-- Memory interface designed for easy integration with testbenches and simple memory models.
+The core is written entirely in **SystemVerilog** and follows a **clean, single-cycle** architecture for simplicity and readability.\
+Instruction fetch, decode, execute, memory, and writeback occur within one clock cycle.

+Key features: - Complete **RV32I base instruction set** support.\
+- Built upon the Harris DDCA core with additional modules and instruction coverage fixes.\
+- Modular structure with clear separation between control and datapath.\
+- Compatible with open-source simulators such as **Icarus Verilog**, **Verilator**, and **GTKWave**.

 ------------------------------------------------------------------------